syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/date-navigations.md

 `VisibleDatesChanged` event will be triggered when view is swiped back or forth and also when schedule view is switched dynamically.

-You can add appointments on demand in the visible date ranges in this event by setting Appointments property to schedule in the VisibleDatesChanged event.
+You can add appointments on demand based on the visible date range in this event by setting Appointments property to schedule in the VisibleDatesChanged event.

 {% highlight c# %}